Utagawa Toyokuni: Retrospective observations

 The main criticisms of his works relate to his "predominantly imitative" style, and to the "marked decline" in the quality of works from later in his career.
 However, Toyokuni's style is admired for characteristics such as "decorative bombast", and "bold, taut designs".
-He is also credited with such innovations as diptych, triptych and polytych formats, and with training future masters of ukiyo-e.
+He is also credited with such innovations as diptych, triptych and polyptych formats, and with training future masters of ukiyo-e.
 His work captured the world around him, particularly the kabuki theatre, with great clarity, and his style was a step forward.
 In addition, it was commercially successful, and thus freed woodblock prints from many of the restrictive canons which had limited previous generations of artists.

 Print series

 Here is a very incomplete list of his print series, with dates: